York13Pud/python-fast-api/notes.md

 models.Base.metadata.create_all(bind = engine)
 ```

 Note: SQLAlchemy will not update tables in the models if the table already exists.
-If schema changes need to be made, this is called a migration and is handled by another library called
+If schema changes need to be made, this is called a migration and is handled by another library called Alembic.